Urban Canopy

 Current Application Status

 To qualify, a community must satisfy 4 standards, as established by the Arbor Day Foundation and the National Association of State Foresters.
-This effort is currently underway.
+As of the end of 2025, we’ve have completed all steps and achieved Tree Status!

 The City of Snohomish has begun developing an inventory of our current urban canopy, allowing for tracking canopy changes over time.
 This work is available to the public.